ml58158/TI-In-A-Box/README.md

 # TI-In-A-Box

-Open-Source TI Ingestion Box for Microsoft Sentinel
+This project creates a standalone Threat Intel in a box solution that can be used for Microsoft Sentinel .

-This project creates a stand alone TI in a box solution that can be used for Microsoft Sentinel .
+Once fully deployed, you will be able to ingest TI Feeds into Sentinel to enhance your analytics.

 ## Step 1: Provision Ubuntu VM
 For this solution to work, you will to provision an <b> Ubuntu 20.04 or later </b> VM in Azure.<br>